More than 70 are dead after an unregulated gold mine collapsed in Mali, an official says

-BAMAKO, Mali — (AP) — An official in Mali says more than 70 people are dead after an unregulated gold mine collapsed late last week, and a search continues amid fears the toll could rise.
+BAMAKO, Mali — (AP) — An unregulated gold mine collapsed late last week in Mali, killing more than 70 people, an official said Wednesday, and a search continued amid fears that the toll could rise.

-Karim Berthé, a senior official at the government's National Geology and Mining Directorate, confirmed the details to The Associated Press on Wednesday and called it an accident.
+Karim Berthé, a senior official at the government's National Geology and Mining Directorate, confirmed the details to The Associated Press and called it an accident.

+There were around 100 people in the mine at the time of the collapse, according to Abdoulaye Pona, president of the Mali Chamber of Mines, who was at the scene.

-It was not immediately clear what caused the collapse that occurred on Friday and was reported on Tuesday in a Ministry of Mines statement that estimated “several” miners dead.
-The collapse occurred in Kangaba district in the southwestern Koulikoro region.
+The cause of the collapse, which happened in Kangaba district in the southwestern Koulikoro region on Friday, was under investigation.
+It was first reported on Tuesday in a Ministry of Mines statement that estimated “several” miners dead.

-Such accidents are common in Mali, Africa’s third-largest gold producer.
+Such tragedies are common in Mali, Africa’s No. 3 gold producer.
 Artisanal miners — small-scale, informal ones — are often accused of ignoring safety measures, especially in remote areas.

 “The state must bring order to this artisanal mining sector to avoid these kinds of accidents in the future,” Berthé said.

-The Ministry of Mines statement “deeply regretted” the collapse and urged miners as well as communities living near mining sites to “comply with safety requirements."
+The Ministry of Mines statement “deeply regretted” the collapse, and urged miners and communities living near mining sites to “comply with safety requirements."

 The region of this latest collapse, however, is far to the south of that and closer to the capital, Bamako.

 “Gold is by far Mali’s most important export, comprising more than 80% of total exports in 2021,” according to the International Trade Administration with the U.S. Department of Commerce.
-It says more than two million people, or over 10% of Mali's population, depend on the mining sector for income.
+It says more than 2 million people, or more than 10% of Mali's population, depend on the mining sector for income.

+Artisanal gold mining is estimated to produce around 30 tons of gold a year, and represents 6% of Mali’s annual gold production.

 Copyright 2024 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.